Introduction to Acquisition Financing

 Conclusion

 There are various modes of acquisition financing, as in any financing; therefore, choosing the right option may help the acquirer keep the funding cost to the minimum.
-Further, it gives the acquirer an incentive to go for only those targets, which can lead to a positive NPV, but it may also make the acquirer more risk-averse.
+Further, it incentivizes the acquirer to go for only those targets, which can lead to a positive NPV, but it may also make the acquirer more risk-averse.
 So it is a trade-off that the acquirer needs to weigh before entering into financing.

 Recommended Articles